Shop

-Full transparency: when we sat down to make a list of the best breweries in Connecticut, we thought we might choose five great ones.
-Fast forward an hour and we’re still trimming down the lineup!
+Full disclosure: When we sat down to make a list of the best breweries in Connecticut, we thought we might choose five great ones.
+Fast-forward an hour, and we’re still trimming down the lineup!

 But enough with the history lessons.

-From a repurposed 1960s dairy barn on a thirty-acre farm to a brewery making its own yeast-foraging ingredients, the breweries in Connecticut are a cut above the rest.
+From a repurposed 1960s dairy barn on a thirty-acre farm to a brewery making its own yeast-foraging ingredients, Connecticut’s breweries are a cut above the rest.

 Here are Hop Culture’s Best Breweries to Visit in Connecticut